ziboumayanep/zibou/blog/content/post/2023-10-08-create-blog-with-devops-practices/index.md

 ## Trigger

+Trigger, as the name suggests, is the component that receives an event and execute the pipeline when some conditions are met.
+We need to create the trigger to respond to the event of pushing a new commit to the branch `main` but only when files in the folder `blog` are changed.

 Before creating the trigger, I want to create a service account to run the trigger instead of using the service account by default.

 ```gcloud iam service-accounts create cloudbuild-sa```